Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 🎉

 Great news for Indian students!
-Under the Australia–India Economic Cooperation and Trade Agreement (AI-ECTA), Indian nationals holding an Indian passport are entitled to longer stay periods than general applicants.
-This benefit is automatically applied — no separate application or process is required.
+Under the Australia–India Economic Cooperation and Trade Agreement (AI-ECTA), Indian passport holders are entitled to longer stay periods than general applicants.
+This benefit is applied on your first 485 — no separate application is required for it.

 Bachelor Degree (including Honours)2 YearsSame as general

-Bachelor Degree — First-Class Honours in STEM / ICT3 Years ⭐+1 year extra vs general
+Bachelor — First-Class Honours in STEM / ICT3 Years ⭐+1 year vs general

-Masters (Coursework, Extended, or Research)3 Years ⭐+1 year extra vs general
+Masters (Coursework, Extended or Research)3 Years ⭐+1 year vs general (coursework)

-Doctoral Degree (PhD)4 Years ⭐+1 year extra vs general
+Doctoral Degree (PhD)4 Years ⭐+1 year vs general

 ⚠️

-Important: Your visa starts from the date of grant — time spent outside Australia does NOT extend your visa.
-The 485 visa cannot be extended directly.
-Apply before the 6-month deadline from your degree award date.
+Important: Your visa starts from the date of grant — time spent outside Australia does not extend it.
+The first 485 cannot be extended directly (a separate regional second 485 is possible — see below).
+Apply before the 6-month deadline from your course completion date.
 Source: immi.homeaffairs.gov.au ↗

 Eligibility Check